 If the person is defensive, on-guard and uncooperative, just drop it.
 Change the subject, go for a walk, leave the discussion / work for later.
 When a traumatized and defensive person perceives you as a threat, it is very difficult to convince them to just 'snap out of it' or to see that they are experiencing a flashback.
 Wait until they are calm to discuss it.
 If body sensations are too uncomfortable, try to find a sensation, even small, that is neutral or pleasant, and focus on it.
 Go back and forth between uncomfortable and pleasant senations.
-Notice any relaxation in breathing, warmth or trembling.
-This is normal; feel the sensations fully.
+Notice any relaxation in breathing.